Preshgit/airbnb-clone-project/README.md

   Scrum Master - Facilitates daily stand-ups, sprint planning, and retrospectives
 - Removes impediments for the team
 - Promotes agile best practices Improves team efficiency and ensures adherence to the agile process for iterative success

+### 🧱 UI Component Patterns

+As part of building a clean and scalable Airbnb Clone interface, this section outlines the reusable UI components that will be created to ensure consistency and efficiency throughout the application.

+🔧 Planned Components
+🔝 Navbar

+A responsive top navigation bar that includes the logo, search input, navigation links (e.g., “Become a host,” “Help,” “Sign In”), and a user menu icon.

+Stays fixed at the top on scroll and adapts to screen sizes.

+🏠 Property Card

+A modular card used to display property previews within the listing view.

+Includes a thumbnail image, title, location, price per night, star rating, and a short description.

+Cards will be interactive with hover effects and clickable elements to view detailed property pages.

+⬇️ Footer

+A consistent site-wide footer containing links to About, Help, Terms, Privacy, and social media icons.

+Will also include language, currency, and region selectors for better global accessibility.

+Additional reusable UI components that may be included:

+🔘 Button – Reusable with multiple variants (primary, secondary, icon buttons)

+📦 Modal – For login forms, filters, or booking confirmation

+📍 Map Preview – Mini-map component for property location previews

+📆 Date Picker – For selecting booking dates

+📄 Form Input Components – Input, select, checkbox components for forms